-Eric Rosenkoetter is based in the firm’s Austin office.
+Eric Rosenkoetter is a principal at Maurice Wutscher LLP, where he provides counsel to businesses and consumer financial services firms nationwide.
 For many years, he has focused his practice on various aspects of financial services law.

 Eric has substantial litigation experience, in a wide variety of cases.
 As a litigation attorney, he has conducted every aspect of the litigation process, including countless depositions, motion proceedings, bench and jury trials, and appeals in various courts.

 In addition, Eric also has significant experience as a compliance and transactional attorney, providing strategic, business growth, legislative, compliance and regulatory advice to national corporations and trade associations.
 For example, he has drafted consumer contracts and disclosures designed to state-specific statutory requirements, and developed “Best Practices” guides and state-by-state compliance grids, for national financial services companies.
 He also conducted research and crafted a metrics report for a national trade association with analysis designed to counter the claims of advocacy groups.